anu-prakash-dev/template-meteor-react/README.md

   * ForgotPassword (send email with link)
   * ResetForgotPassword (from the email link)

----

 * Meteor `account-ui`/`account-ui-unstyled` package **deleted**.

 * **Only using** meteor **`accounts-password`** api and custom **css** `(app/scss/account.scss)`
 * **Result**:  logical, re-usable, scalable and small react components, which allow to a custom UX.

----
+* Actual implementation:

-`Actual implementation: in PageAccount.jsx & PageResetForgotPassword.jsx:`
+`in PageAccount.jsx & PageResetForgotPassword.jsx:`

     <PageAccount/>
       <Account/>